 Whether you're looking to edit your cooking gadgets for a more organized kitchen or just have yet to purchase an automatic rice cooker, you can still cook the perfect riceto accompany any meal.
 So go ahead and clear out your cupboards; none of your meals or cooking skills will suffer for it because we're bringing you simple instructions on how to cook rice the old-fashioned way – with a saucepan, your stovetop, and a few grains of cooking know-how!

 What You Need to Cook the Perfect Rice on the Stovetop

 You likely already have everything you need to cook the perfect rice on your stovetop.
 First, find a saucepan with a tight fitting lid.
+If you want to reduce clutter in your cabinets, you can opt for a universal lid, that will fit all of your Made In pots.
 For cooking just about any type of food, but especially rice, it's best to select a high-quality saucepan with at least a 5-ply construction.
 This will ensure your rice cooks evenly, does not burn and doesn't stick to the bottom of the pan.

 A medium saucepan (between two and four quarts capacity) is usually adequate unless you plan to make a large portion of rice.
 If you're preparing rice for a large group of people, you can cook the rice in a stock pot.
 Generally, most varieties of rice will triple in size while cooking.
 So, for example, one cup of raw rice will yield about three cups of cooked rice.
 Select your saucepan accordingly.